I love spider webs, I’ve mentioned this before. Luckily my kids love them too! Hence this puffy paint spider web craft.

 4. Add some googly eyes

 Did I mention how easy this spider craft was!

 LOVED THAT EASY CRAFT?
 YOU’LL LOVE THE FAB-BOO-LOUS HALLOWEEN ACTIVITY PACK!

 Now you just need a spider web, like this super cute puffy paint one: Puffy paint spider web craft – fine motor control for kids

-For more no-so-scary crafts for your toddler or preschooler this Halloween check out:
+For more no-so-scary crafts for your toddler or preschooler this Halloween and fall check out:

 - Leaf monster craft for toddlers: super-friendly, sorry scary (!), and perfect for Fall

 - Super simple cutting activity for toddlers: 3D apple or pumpkin craft